Traditional Farm Buildings

 This project aimed to restore ten stone-built field barns, which are key components of the Stories in Stone landscape.

 It is thought that stone-built barns began to replace timber barns in the early 18th century.
 The buildings are constructed with locally quarried limestone, mudstone ‘slate’, or gritstone.
 These simple buildings display a range of details of local building traditions and are a document of the area's history.

 Changes in agriculture such as silage making and the modern requirements for housing and milking cattle have made the field barn largely redundant and the majority are falling into disrepair.

-Building Conservation staff at the YDNPA surveyed each of the buildings to provide a specification for the consolidation and repair works and an assessment of each building’s architectural, cultural and landscape significance.
+Building Conservation staff at YDNPA or local specialists surveyed each of the buildings, to provide a specification for the consolidation and repair works and an assessment of each building’s architectural, cultural and landscape significance.

 Get in touch

-If you’d like to get involved in the project please contact Chris Lodge, Stories in Stone Project Officer.
+This project is now complete, but if you’d like more information please contact Chris Lodge, Stories in Stone Project Officer.